scrnhq/react-snapshot-server/README.md

 📸 A zero-configuration server that serves server-rendered snapshots of Create React App

+## About
+React Snapshot Server is a server based on [zeit/micro](https://github.com/zeit/micro) that creates snapshots from your [Create React Apps](https://github.com/facebookincubator/create-react-app) on the fly.
+This is done by running the application on the server in jsdom and saving the HTML in a snapshot.
+The snapshot is then saved and is valid for a given period of time, after that if the page is requested again a new snapshot will be generated.

 ## Starting the server

 You can start the server by running `node node_modules/react-snapshot-server/bin/cli.js`.